vrbarros/udacity-data-structures-algorithms-nanodegree/p_1/explanation_3.md

 For the Huffman Coding problem I choose to create a Tree and Node class to use with a Huffman class that has encode and decode methods.
 The Tree class is responsible for building the tree and branchs.
 I also created two cache objects to keep encoded_dict and reverse_dict when necessary.

 The time complexity of Huffman encode is O(nlogn) (considering loops and recursions) and for decode is O(n) for a simple loop to decode chars.
+The space complexity is 0(n) for encode and 0(1) for decode.